bmaximuml/Choys/README.md

 You will also need a database.
 Currently, the only supported database system is PostgreSQL 11.

+To connect to PostgreSQL, this application uses the _psycopg2_ package.
+This requires the _pg\_config_ program, which can be installed from the _libpq-dev_ package.
+* To install _libpq-dev_, run `apt-get install libpq-dev`.

 #### Installing and setting up PostgreSQL 11
 To install PostgreSQL 11 on Ubuntu 19.04, follow the instructions below.